-Measures included All publicly reportable clinical and patient experience measures are eligible for inclusion.
-Selected measures have good differentiating properties, up-to-date evidence and high population impact.
-Refer to 2025 Health Plan Ratings for a full list of measures and indicators.
-Note: After data are received, NCQA may remove any measure from Health Plan Ratings if <40% of the submitted rates are valid reported rates.
-There may also be other changes to measures in Health Plan Ratings, at NCQA's discretion.
-HEDIS compliance audit results All submitted HEDIS results selected for public reporting must be audited by NCQA Certified HEDIS Compliance Auditors.
-Audits result in rates or calculations at the measure level and indicate if the measures can be publicly reported.
-Audit results for • Reportable (R).
-A reportable rate was submitted for the measure.
-HEDIS measures Small Denominator (NA).
-The organization followed the specifications, but the eligible population (denominator) was too small (e.g., <30 for Effectiveness of Care measures) to report a valid rate. • No Benefit (NB).
-The organization did not offer the health benefit required by the measure (e.g., mental health, chemical dependency).
-Not Reported (NR).
-The organization chose not to report the measure.
-Note: Plans seeking Accreditation may not report NR for performance measures included on the Health Plan Rating measure list. • Biased Rate (BR).
-The calculated rate was materially biased. • Not Required (NQ).
-The organization was not required to report the measure.
-Note: Plans seeking Accreditation may not report NQ for performance measures included in the Health Plan Rating measure list.
 Audit results for CAHPS survey Supports Reporting (SR).
 The survey sample frame was reviewed and approved. frames • Not Reportable (NR).
 The survey sample frame was incomplete or materially biased. • Small Denominator (NA).
 The organization followed the specifications, but the eligible population (i.e., denominator) was too small.
 For measures in the CAHPS domain, organizations must achieve a denominator of at least 100 responses to obtain a reportable result.
 If the denominator for a particular survey result calculation is less than 100, NCQA assigns a measure result of NA .
-Handling NR, NQ and BR measures are given a rating of 0. missing values Measures with missing values because of small denominators (NA), or because the plan did not offer the benefit (NB), are not used in the plan's composite or overall rating.
-A plan must have scorable rates (a valid performance rate, NR, NQ, BR) for at least 50% of all measures by weight (per applicable product line) and must have a numerical rating (1-5) on at least one subcomposite (e.g., Getting Care, Cancer Screening) under all three composites (Patient Experience, Prevention and Population, Treatment) to receive an overall rating.
+Handling missing NR, NQ and BR measures are given a rating of 0. values Measures with missing values because of small denominators (NA), or because the plan did not offer the benefit (NB), are not used in the plan's composite or overall rating.
+A plan must have scorable rates (a valid performance rate, NR, NQ, BR) for at least 50% of all measures by weight (per applicable product line) and must have a numerical rating (1-5) on at least one subcomposite (e.g., Getting Care, Cancer Screening) under all three composites (Patient Experience, Prevention and Equity, Treatment) to receive an overall rating.
 A plan that does not have scorable rates in at least 50% of measures by weight in the composite or subcomposite (per applicable product line) is assigned a value of Insufficient Data (I) for display purposes in the Final Ratings summary results and in the Final Ratings public display on NCQA's Health Plan Report Card.

-Measure weights • Process measures (such as screenings) are given a weight of 1.

-- Outcome and intermediate outcome measures (e.g., HbA1c or blood pressure control and childhood immunizations) are given a weight of 3. - Patient experience measures are given a weight of 1.5. - The Race/Ethnicity Diversity of Membership measure is given a weight of 1. - The Language Diversity of Membership measure is given a weight of 0.5.
+Measure weights Process measures (such as screenings) are given a weight of 1.
+Outcome and intermediate outcome measures (e.g., HbA1c or blood pressure control and childhood immunizations) are given a weight of 3.
+Patient experience measures are given a weight of 1.5. • The Race/Ethnicity Diversity of Membership (RDM) and Language Diversity of Membership (LDM) measures are given a weight of 1.
 Note: Typically, new measures used for scoring are assigned a measure weight of 1.0 and then reassessed to determine their weight going into the second year.

-NCQA inverts all final rates and percentiles where "a lower value represents better performance" to "a higher value represents better performance" scale in the Health Plan Rating scoresheets and then truncates to 3 decimals.
-For example, a raw rate of .2325 displays as .767 (1 - .2325 = .7675), truncated to 3 decimals).

-A plan's Accreditation status is determined by its status as of the last business day in June of the release year.
+Inverted rates NCQA inverts all final rates and percentiles where "a lower value represents better performance" to "a higher value represents better performance" scale in the Health Plan Ratings scoresheets and then truncates to 3 decimals.
+For example, a raw rate of .2325 displays as .767 $(12325 = .7675)$, truncated to 3 decimals).
+Accreditation status and status modifiers A plan's Accreditation status is determined by its status as of the last business day in June of the release year.
 If a plan has an NCQA status modifier (Under Review by NCQA, Under Corrective Action, Merger Review in Process, Appealed by Organization) as of the last business day in June of the release year, it will be appended to the Accreditation status.